2023 Best Value Allied Health Professions Associate Degree Schools in Iowa

 Our 2023 rankings named Indian Hills Community College the best value school in Iowa for allied health professions students working on their associate degree.
 IHCC is a small public school located in the town of Ottumwa.

-The average tuition and fees for an in-state undergraduate at Eastern Iowa Community Colleges are $4,488 a year.
+Eastern Iowa Community Colleges undergraduate students pay an average of $4,488 in in-state tuition and fees each year.
 Allied Health majors at Eastern Iowa Community Colleges take out an average of $14,983 in student loans while working on their Associate Degree.

 You’ll join some of the best and brightest minds around you if you attend Western Iowa Tech Community College.
 The school came in at #3 on this year’s Best Value Allied Health Professions Associate Degree Schools in Iowa list.
-Western Iowa Tech Community College is a medium-sized public school located in the city of Sioux City.
+Western Iowa Tech Community College is a medium-sized public school located in the small city of Sioux City.

 In-state tuition fees for undergraduate students at Kirkwood Community College are $5,700 per year.
 The average amount in student loans that allied health majors at Kirkwood Community College take out while working on their Associate Degree is $17,048.